buttreygoodness/gatsby-starter-netlify-cms/src/pages/manufacturers/area-environments/index.md

   Art is our thing.

   Not just wallpaper. **Area Environments** works with artists to procure beautiful and stunning designs.
-Working with Area, the printed artwork can be arranged and scaled to specific dimensions, creating a hi-fidelitiy reprodution of the artist's vision that fits predictably in your design.
+Working with Area, the printed artwork can be arranged and scaled to specific dimensions, creating a hi-fidelity reproduction of the artist's vision that fits predictably in your design.

   Area Environments was founded in 2012 out of a shared adoration of fine art.
 In the five years since, we remain just as committed to selecting artwork that inspires the creative process, delivering unparalleled service, and surprising and delighting all who work with us.
 We appreciate your interest as we continue to grow, and we look forward to collaborating with you on your next project.